-UPP REIT Holdings Limited is a Real Estate Investment Trust ("REIT").
-As a result, the Group and the Company no longer pays UK corporation tax on profits and gains from qualifying property rental business providing it meets certain conditions.
+UPP REIT Holdings Limited is Real Estate Investment Trust ("REIT").
+As a result, the Company and its subsidiaries no longer pay UK corporation tax on profits and gains from qualifying property rental business providing it meets certain conditions.
 Non-qualifying profits and gains continue to be subject to UK corporation tax as normal.

 On 3 March 2021, it was announced that the UK corporation tax rate would increase to 25% from 1 April 2023, which was enacted in May 2021.
-The effect of this change in the rate of UK corporation tax increased the deferred tax asset not recognised by £Nil.
-A deferred tax asset of £8,270k (2020 - £8,270k) in respect of available tax losses has not been recognised at 31 August 2021.
-This is due to there being no persuasive and reliable evidence available at this time of suitable profits to offset these losses.
+The effect of this change in the rate of UK corporation tax increased the deferred tax asset not recognised by £11k.
+A deferred tax asset of £3,055k (2020 - £3,044k) in respect of available tax losses and other timing differences has not been recognised at 31 August 2021.